 - What kind of country are we seeking to build?

-- How can we best overcome the challenges we face, including those arising from Brexit?
+- How can we best overcome the challenges Scotland and the world face in the 21st century, including those arising from Brexit?

 - What further work should be carried out to give people the detail they need to make informed choices about the future of the country?

-In this public lecture, hosted by Policy Scotland, David Martin, the Co-Convenor of the Assembly, will set out his hopes and aspirations for this innovation.
-He will explain how the citizens were selected, the way in which the Assembly will carry out its work and how it will feed into the wider political process.
+In this public lecture, hosted by Policy Scotland, David Martin, the Co-Convenor of the Assembly, set out his hopes and aspirations for this democratic innovation.
+He explained how the citizens were selected, the way in which the Assembly will carry out its work and how it will feed into the wider political process.

 About David Martin